nrachman/ldsc_snakemake/README.md

 git pull https://github.com/nrachman/ldsc_snakemake.git
 ```

-Edit Snakefile to stet working directory and the path to the bed files in Snakefile.
+Edit Snakefile to set "workingdir:" and the path to the bed files.

-configure any options in sm_call.sh
+configure any additional options in sm_call.sh (not required)

 # run